Jeklah/echoes_rpg/README.md

 **Problem**: Character creation stuck after typing name
 **Solution**: Press Enter to confirm your name and proceed to class selection.

+**Problem**: Chests are empty or items don't appear in the message log
+**Solution**: This has been fixed in v0.3.0.
+Chests now properly contain items across all platforms.

 ### General Issues
 **Problem**: Enemies moving too quickly